NunoyHaxxana/nxtp-router-setup/README.md

 ### Requirements

 - Ubuntu 18.04 or 20.04
-- Super user ot root
+- Super user or root
 - Private key

 `How to find your privatekey`: https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key